 From Bing Ads to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Bing Ads data in Google Data Studio is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Bing Ads to Redshift, Bing Ads to BigQuery, Bing Ads to Azure SQL Data Warehouse, Bing Ads to PostgreSQL, Bing Ads to Panoply, and Bing Ads to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Bing Ads to Redshift, Bing Ads to BigQuery, Bing Ads to Azure Synapse Analytics, Bing Ads to PostgreSQL, Bing Ads to Panoply, and Bing Ads to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Bing Ads to Google Data Studio automatically.
-With just a few clicks, Stitch starts extracting your Bing Ads data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.
+Products like Stitch were built to move data automatically, making it easy to integrate Bing Ads with Google Data Studio.
+With just a few clicks, Stitch starts extracting your Bing Ads data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.